Jartza/pico-crt-clock/README.md

 mpremote fs cp pico-crt-clock/config.py  :config.py
 ```

-Edit `config.py` first - it contains your WiFi credentials and location
+Edit `config.py` first - it contains your WiFi credentials and all display
-(latitude/longitude for weather).
+options: location (lat/lon), timezone, DST, temperature and wind units,
+date format, and 12/24 hour clock.

 If you change icons, regenerate `icons.py` on the PC first: